Dan-Air Flight 1008: Aircraft

-At the time of the accident, the airframe had accumulated 30,600 hours.
+Crew

-The captain and pilot in command was 50-year-old Arthur John Whelan, who had flown to Tenerife North Airport 58 times previously.
-He had 15,299 flight hours, including 1,912 hours on the Boeing 727.
-The first officer was 33-year-old Michael John Firth, who had flown to Tenerife North Airport 9 times previously.
-He had 3,492 flight hours, including 618 hours on the Boeing 727.
+In command was 50-year-old Captain Arthur John Whelan, who had flown to Tenerife North Airport 58 times previously.
+He had logged 15,299 flight hours, including 1,912 hours on the Boeing 727.
+The first officer was 33-year-old Michael John Firth, who had flown to Tenerife North Airport nine times previously.
+He had logged 3,492 flight hours, including 1,618 hours on the Boeing 727.
 The flight engineer was 33-year-old Raymond John Carey, who had never flown to Tenerife North Airport before.
-He had 3,340 hours, though his experience on the Boeing 727 is not stated in the report.
+He had logged 3,340 hours, though his experience on the Boeing 727 is not stated in the report.